SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 REGIONAL BRANCHES

-In addition to its secret presence in Rome itself, pockets of this
+In addition to its secret presence in Rome itself, pockets of this cult are spread throughout the Empire, generally operating in the shadow of Magna Mater.
+They are strongest in Gallia,having attached themselves to a number of Gaulic traditions.
+Roman epithets for Mormo include caprea atra nemorum (black dismal/unlucky she-goat of the woods) and caprea furva nemorum (obscure/nighted/shadowy/hidden she-goatofthe woods).

 THE CULT IN ROME

-cult are spread throughout the Empire, generally operating

-Though the broader Cult of Mormo opposes Rome and would

-in the shadow of Magna Mater.
-They are strongest in Gallia,

-see it torn down, there exists a strong cabal within the heart

-having attached themselves to a number of Gaulic traditions.

-of the Empire which works to undermine its authority from

-Roman epithets for Mormo include caprea atra nemorum (black)

-within.
-They have deeply infiltrated the Cult of Magna Mater,

-dismal/unlucky she-goat of the woods) and caprea furva nemorum

-the "Great Mother," which was founded in 205 B.C. to serve the
+Though the broader Cult of Mormo opposes Rome and would see it torn down, there exists a strong cabal within the heart of the Empire which works to undermine its authority from within.
+They have deeply infiltrated the Cult of Magna Mater, the "Great Mother," which was founded in 205 B.C. to serve the Anatolian god Cybele.

-(obscure/nighted/shadowy/hidden she-goatofthe woods).

-Anatolian god Cybele.

 Other genitives associated with her include Vespicum, Virgultorum,